GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI

+In this section, we evaluate the effectiveness of the proposed GMAI-VL-5.5M dataset.
+We report the results of GMAI-VL (w/o our data) in Tables~\ref{tab:tradi_result}, \ref{tab:omni_result}, \ref{tab:gmai}, and \ref{tab:mmmu_result}.
+This model is trained using data excluding the GMAI-VL-5.5M dataset (see Sec.\ref{sec:subtraining}), highlighting that our dataset effectively enhances the performance of large vision-language models.

-We further analyzed the effectiveness of the proposed GMAI-VL-5.5M dataset.
-By removing GMAI-VL-5.5M from the training set, we observed a significant performance drop, as shown in Table~\ref{tab:tradi_result}, Table~\ref{tab:omni_result}, Table~\ref{clincial_VQA_results} and Table~\ref{tab:mmmu_result}.
-In the VQA-RAD, SLAKE, and PMC-VQA benchmarks, removing GMAI-VL resulted in an average performance improvement of 8.6\%.
-For the OmniMedVQA, GMAI-MMBench, and MMMU Health \& Medicine track, the improvements were 8.52\%, 6.75\%, and 5.3\%, respectively.
-These results demonstrate that the GMAI-VL-5.5M dataset provides highly accurate and reliable medical knowledge, particularly in recognizing and understanding multimodal medical data, which significantly boosts model performance.
-This underscores the dataset's diversity, comprehensiveness, and its ability to effectively complement other datasets in complex medical tasks.
+The results demonstrate that the GMAI-VL-5.5M dataset provides highly accurate and reliable medical knowledge, especially in recognizing and understanding multimodal medical data.
+This significantly improves model performance, showcasing the dataset's diversity, comprehensiveness, and its ability to complement other datasets in complex medical tasks.